Ramghimirecr7/Ramghimirecr7/README.md

 <br/>
 <p>

-- 🎯 Software Engineer based in Birmingham, Alabama.
+- 🎯 Software Engineer based in Alabama, USA.
 - 🔭 Interested in Cryptography and BlockChain.
 - 🌱 Currently learning to develop Smart Contracts and DAPPS.
 - 👯 If you have any projects you would like to collaborate, reach out to me.